JohnGilb/SailwindVirtualCrew/README.md

 #### Supercargo

 - Pays attention to the market and prices.
-  - (Having one activates/enables the ProfitPercent mod, if you have it installed)
+  - (Having one activates/enables the ProfitPercent mod, if you have it installed.)
 - Grants access to the "Sell" command for cargo on the boat if you are moored near a Port trader (X by default); deckhands will unload and sell cargo for you.
+  - You can mark some crates as "Keep" so they won't be sold.

+#### Steward
+- Keeps the captain healthy and can pass the time in philosophical discussion.
+  - Will keep the captain quenched with water, and fed with food, selecting the best food for the captain's long-term health.
+  - Discussing philosophy keeps you distracted, accelerating time until WASD is pressed.

 #### First Officer